Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 ---
 layout: post
 title:  Lists and Tuples
-description: Mutable vs Immutable
+description: Mutable VS Immutable
 category: Blog
 date:   2020-10-02 13:43:52 +0530
 ---
 ### List and Tuples

-Writing efficient programs involves understanding a couple of things, first, what is the input to the program and second is selecting the best data structure to process that input.
+An efficient program depends on two things, the first is the input, and the second is the data structure to process that input.

 In this blog post, we’ll try to understand the data structure, List & Tuple, and the inputs it can efficiently process compared to other data structures like dict, set, etc.

 List and tuples come under a class of data structure called *array*.
-The array is a collection of elements, and ordering or positioning of these elements is as important as the element itself.
-Because to retrieve an element, given a position or index, it takes O(1) time complexity, to find an element.
+An array is a collection of elements, and the ordering of these elements is as important as the element itself.
+Because to retrieve an element from a list given its position or an index takes constant time complexity O(1).

 <center>
 <img src="{{site.url}}/assets/images/dicts_sets/front-ds.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 1: Data Structure</p>
 </center>

-* List is a dynamic array, where we can modify and resize the data we are storing in it.
+The list is a dynamic array.
+We can modify and resize the data structure as required.

-* Tuple is a static array, whose elements are fixed and immutable.
-Tuples are cached by the Python runtime, which means that we don’t need to talk to the kernel to reserve memory every time we want to use one.
+A tuple is a static array whose elements are fixed and immutable.
+A tuple is cached at Python runtime, which means that the program doesn’t need to talk to the kernel to reserve memory every time we want to use one.

-In a computer system, the memory is a series of numbered buckets, each capable of holding a number.
-Python stores data in these buckets by reference, which means the number itself simply points to or refers to, the data we actually care about.
+In a computer, a memory is a series of numbered buckets.
+Each bucket is capable of holding a number.
+Python stores data in these buckets by reference, which means the number itself points to or refers to the data we care about.

 <center>
 <img src="{{site.url}}/assets/images/lists_tuples/system_memory.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 2: Example of system memory layout for an array of size 6</p>
 </center>

-When we create a list or a tuple, we need to allocate a block of system memory, every section of that block is referenced using an integer pointer.
-In order to look up any specific element in a list, we should know the bucket number and the element we want.
+When we create a list or a tuple, a computer needs to allocate a block of system memory.
+An integer pointer references each section in the block.
+To look up any specific element in a list, we should know the bucket number and the element we want.

-For instance, consider we have an array starting at bucket number, S, to find the 5th element in that array, we can directly search for bucket number S + 5, similarly for all i elements in an array.
-But if the bucket number is not available for the given array, then we need to perform a search of elements throughout the array, the time complexity increases with an increase in the size of the array.
+For instance, consider we have an array starting at bucket number S, now to find the 5th element in that array, we can directly search for bucket number S + 5.
+If an element's bucket number is not available, then we must search through all the elements of that array.
+The time complexity increases with an increase in the size of the array.
 This search is also called Linear Search.
 Its worst-case performance is O(n), n is the total number of elements in the list.
-Other efficient searching algorithms can be applied for searching an element in an array such as binary search algorithms provided the list is sorted.
+We can efficiently search through all the elements using binary search provided the array is sorted.

-For searching and sorting, python has built-in objects like __eq__, __lt__ for comparison and the lists in python have a built-in sorting algorithm that uses Tim Sort, its best-case performance is O(n) and worst-case performance is O(n log n).
+For searching and sorting, python has built-in objects like __eq__, __lt__ for comparison, and the lists in python have a built-in sorting algorithm that uses Tim Sort its best-case performance is O(n), and worst-case performance is O(n log n).

 Once the sorting is done, we can perform a binary search, whose average complexity is O(log n).
 It achieves this by first looking at the middle of the list and comparing this value with the desired value.
 If this midpoint’s value is less than our desired value, we consider the right half of the list, and we continue halving the list like this until the value is found, or until the value is known not to occur in the sorted list.
 As a result, we do not need to read all values in the list, as was necessary for the linear search; instead, we read only a small subset of them.